 Valuing Intellectual Property

 Intellectual property is often one of the largest assets a business has.
 It can also be the foundation of a business’s market dominance and profitability.
 As such, when selling your company, these intangible assets can be very valuable.
 Particularly in mergers and acquisitions, it is often the key objective of the buyer to obtain intellectual property.
-That being said, one buyer may value the intangible assets more than another party and thereby be willing to pay a higher price for the business.
+That said, one buyer may value the intangible assets more than another party and thereby be willing to pay a higher price for the business.
 Below we will discuss what intellectual property includes, why it is valuable, reasons to value it, and lastly, how to value the intellectual property.

 What is intellectual property?